… from Sputnik News, Moscow

 The Saudi authorities however have fully supported the document signed in Astana.
 They probably did not like Trump’s idea to pay for the safe zones in Syria and rushed to support the alternative project.

-Posted by Jim W. Dean, Managing Editor on May 13, 2017, With 1097 Reads Filed under War in Syria, WarZone.
+Posted by Jim W. Dean, Managing Editor on May 13, 2017, With 1145 Reads Filed under War in Syria, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.